 For sales teams and marketing departments that are customer centric, CRM software is the perfect tool to boost productivity and customise sales process' to improve customer loyalty and increase customer engagement.

 With the assumption that the average cost is 1500 euros* per user per year for running an installed CRM, we can assume that this is very expensive for a small business.
 This is where we can begin to consider Open Source CRM solutions that may be a good option to integrate from an economic point of view.

 *Average price observed among the 5 market leaders

-A CRM refers to software that helps you organize your relationship with potential and current customers for increased customer satisfaction.
-The term "Open Source" means that the software meets certain characteristics such as:
+An open-source CRM refers to software that helps you organise your relationship with potential and current customers for increased customer satisfaction.
+The term "open-source" means that the software meets certain characteristics such as:

 |Ranking||CRM||Number of Downloads|

 Here are 5 free open-source CRM that we recommend using: